syncfusion-content/maui-docs/MAUI/ListView/item-drag-and-drop.md

 To disable dragging for a particular item, handle the `ItemDragging` event based on the conditions of `Action` event argument.

+You can cancel the dragging action for a particular item by setting the `Cancel` property of the `ItemDraggingEventArgs`.

 {% tabs %}
 {% highlight c# %}
 private void ListView_ItemDragging(object sender, ItemDraggingEventArgs e)